+In the Access Points table, the mesh status of each AP is displayed in the Status column, along with the Mesh Mode and other details.

-In addition to using the Monitor > Mesh page to monitor the status of the mesh network, you can also check the Access Points page on the Monitor tab for mesh-related AP statuses.
-The table below lists all possible AP statuses that are related to mesh networking, including any actions that you may need to perform to resolve mesh-related issues.
+The table below lists possible AP statuses that are related to mesh networking in the Status column, including any actions that you may need to perform to resolve mesh-related issues.

 Status Description Recommended Action Connected AP is connected to ZoneDirector, but mesh is disabled If mesh is enabled on the AP, you may need to reboot it to activate the mesh.
 Connected (Root AP) AP is connected to ZoneDirector via its Ethernet port Connected (Mesh AP, n hops) AP is connected to ZoneDirector via its wireless interface and is n hops away from the Root AP.

-Status Description Recommended Action Connected (eMesh AP, n hops AP is connected to ZoneDirector via its Ethernet port, but acts as a Mesh AP using another Mesh AP as its uplink Isolated Mesh AP AP is disconnected from the ZoneDirector mesh The AP may be configured incorrectly.
+Connected (eMesh AP, n hops AP is connected to ZoneDirector via its Ethernet port, but acts as a Mesh AP using another Mesh AP as its uplink Isolated Mesh AP AP is disconnected from the ZoneDirector mesh The AP may be configured incorrectly.
 Verify that the mesh SSID and passphrase configured on the AP are correct.
 If Uplink Selection is set to Manual, the uplink AP specified for this AP may be off or unavailable.

-Using the ZoneFlex LEDs to Determine the Mesh Status
+Using the AP LEDs to Determine the Mesh Status

-In addition to checking the mesh status of ZoneFlex APs from the ZoneDirector web interface, you can also check the LEDs on the APs.
-The LED behaviors that indicate the AP's mesh status vary depending whether the AP is a single-band or a dual-band model.
+In addition to checking the AP's mesh status from the ZoneDirector web interface, you can also check the LEDs on the APs.